-20 Celebrities You Didn’t Know Were BFFs
+24 Celebs You Had No Idea Were BFFs

 Priyanka Chopra and Meghan Markle

 While Priyanka Chopra and Meghan Markle play some of the most badass women on-screen, their hangouts are pretty low-key.
-So far, the private friends have enjoyed a girls' night out to Broadway's "Hamilton" in September 2016, as well as drinks with producer buddy, Mubina Rattonsey, later that month.
+So far, the private friends have enjoyed a girls' night out to Broadway's Hamilton in September 2016, as well as drinks with producer buddy, Mubina Rattonsey, later that month.

-But perhaps the best evidence of their forever-friendship is when the "Quantico" star epically shut down Wendy Williams earlier this summer for suggesting that the "Suits" actress is just "Prince Harry's girlfriend."
+But perhaps the best evidence of their forever-friendship is when the Quantico star epically shut down Wendy Williams last summer for suggesting that the Suits actress is just "Prince Harry's girlfriend."
 Bad move, Wendy.

+Oh!
+And how could we forget: Of course, Priyanka attended the star-studded, insanely gorgeous event that was Markle's royal wedding.

 Photo: